osmlab/name-suggestion-index/README.md

 - [Download the planet](http://planet.osm.org/pbf/)
   - `curl -L -o planet-latest.osm.pbf https://planet.openstreetmap.org/pbf/planet-latest.osm.pbf`
 - Prefilter the planet file to only include named items with keys we are looking for:
-  - `osmium tags-filter planet-latest.osm.pbf -R name,brand,operator,network -o named.osm.pbf`
+  - `osmium tags-filter planet-latest.osm.pbf -R name,brand,operator,network -o filtered.osm.pbf`
-- Run `node collect_all.js wanted.osm.pbf`
+- Run `node collect_all.js /path/to/filtered.osm.pbf`
   - results will go in `dist/collected/*.json`
+- A new challenge:
+  - Attempt an `npm run build`.
+Now that unique `id` properties are generated, it is possible that this command will fail.
+  - This can happen if there are *multiple* new items that end up with the same `id` (e.g. "MetroBus" vs "Metrobus")
+  - You'll need to just pick one to keep, then keep trying to run `npm run build` until the duplicate `id` issues are gone.
-  - `git add dist/collected && git commit -m 'Updated dist/collected'`
+  - `git add . && git commit -m 'Collected common names from latest planet'`

 ### License